wo3kie/cxxDojo/README.md

 **gcd.cpp**
 Implement a function to calculate the greatest common divisor.

+**gramSchmidt.cpp**
+Implement the Gram-Schmidt process function.
+From [Wikipedia](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process) the Gram-Schmidt algorithm is a way of finding a set of two or more vectors that are perpendicular to each other.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.